ashToronto/Shopping-site/ecommerce/README.md

 Shopping Cart
 =====================

 A simple shopping-cart app built as a practice project.
-The app is powered by ReactJS along with react-trouser and redux.
+The app is powered by ReactJS along with react-router and redux.
 Users can add and remove items to a cart and can navigate between the cart and homepage.

 ## Screenshot